dengel29/fyi-v2/src/posts/2021-03-18-making-supercuts-from-youtube-videos.md

 ## Stray Thoughts

 There's not much else to say.
 There are still a bug or two that crop up occasionally and definitely still ways to optimize, but I'm not going to cling to this project until it's perfection.
 It will get there with regular love and occasional updates.
-I encourage you to [try it out](https://supercut.fun) and send me your thoughts about it if you have any.
+I encourage you to try it out and send me your thoughts about it if you have any. <- Don't try it out, it's not up anymore!
+You can pick through the code instead [here](https://github.com/dengel29/supercutter).